baehyunsol/Sodigy/LanguageDesign.md

 I'm trying to make Sodigy as Rust-like as possible unless it violates principle 1 or 2.

+# 4. Sodigy uses arbitrary width integers.

+I like arbitrary width integers.
+That's it.
+If you want 32-bit integers or 64-bit integers, this is not your language.

-# 4. It's a language for building CLI tools.
+# 5. It's a language for building CLI tools.

 You need at least 3 files to run a sodigy program (`sodigy.toml`, `src/lib.sdg`, `src/main.sdgsh`), so it's not a good idea to use Sodigy for a very simple program, which can be done in a few lines.